Scientific name: Cenchrus polystachios (perennial) and C. pedicellatus (annual)

 There are two types of mission grass in the Northern Territory (NT): perennial and annual.

-Annual mission grass is not a declared weed in the NT, however it is recommended that both types be controlled at the same time.
+While annual mission grass is not a declared weed in the NT, it is recommended that both types be controlled at the same time.

 Mission grass is native to tropical Africa.

 It was originally introduced into Australia for testing as a pasture species.